 Photo courtesy of Marvin's Marvelous Mechanical Museum

 Despite what your children might think, the highlight of a day full of culture doesn’t have to be that trip to the museum food court.
-Museums—especially the smaller, independently ones—can be quirky, unpredictable, and fun.
-Here are 5 of wackiest, most kid-friendly museums across the country.
+Museums — especially the smaller, independently owned ones — can be quirky, unpredictable and fun.
+Here are 5 of the wackiest, most kid-friendly museums across the country.
 Just be sure to bring your sense of humor.

-This Burlingame, CA, museum pays homage to everybody’s favorite candy: PEZ, and the plastic dispensers that made the sweets famous.
+This Burlingame, CA, museum pays homage to everybody’s favorite candy, Pez, and the plastic dispensers that made the sweets famous.
 The museum is quite literally bursting with candy memorabilia.
-The front room is a shop from which owner Gary Doss sells more than 200 varieties of PEZ dispensers from all over the world.
-The back room is a museum, where a $3 admission gets you a 10-minute tour of PEZ history from World War I to present.
-Doss’s collection includes a copy of every one of the PEZ dispenser styles ever made (more than 700 in all).
-There’s also a 7-foot-tall snowman dispenser—recognized by Guinness as the world’s largest dispenser of PEZ.
+The front room is a shop from which owner Gary Doss sells more than 200 varieties of Pez dispensers from all over the world.
+The back room is a museum, where a $3 admission gets you a 10-minute tour of Pez history from World War I to present.
+Doss' collection includes a copy of every Pez dispenser style ever made (more than 700 in all).
+There’s also a 7-foot-tall snowman dispenser — recognized by Guinness World Records as the largest.

 Devil’s Rope Museum